 Foods for a Healthy Smile

-Other food solutions to try: Green tea-a daily cup of green tea significantly lowered Japanese men's risk of developing gum disease.
-Find two more foods for a beautiful smile here.
+Green tea: A daily cup of green tea significantly lowered Japanese men's risk of developing gum disease.

 Foods for Healthy Skin

 Edamame: Collagen—the fibrous protein that keeps skin firm, youthful-looking and wrinkle-free—begins to decline starting in your twenties!
 Eating edamame and other soy-based foods may help to preserve skin-firming collagen because it is rich in isoflavones.

 In a study published in the Journal of the American College of Nutrition, mice fed isoflavones and exposed to ultraviolet radiation had fewer wrinkles and smoother skin than mice that were exposed to UV light but didn't get isoflavones.
 The researchers believe that isoflavones help prevent collagen breakdown.
 Snack on edamame by itself or toss some in our Greek Salad with Edamame (pictured above).

 Sardines: EPA (eicosapentaenoic acid), one of the omega-3 fats in fatty fish like sardines, has also been shown to preserve collagen.

 Cucumbers: Place slices over puffy eyes-cucumber's anti-inflammatory properties may help to reduce swelling, says Alan Logan, N.D., co-author of Your Skin, Younger (buy it: $26.36, Amazon).